Updated December 21st, 2022 by Travel the Greek Way

 11. Taste Greek Traditional Christmas Sweets

-Treating yourself with delicious Greek Christmas pastries is one of the best things you can enjoy at Christmas in Athens.
+Treating yourself to delicious Greek Christmas pastries is one of the best things you can enjoy at Christmas in Athens.

 The good thing is – bad for the diet but good for the spirit – that are available at any bakery or supermarket throughout Greece!
 Read below a short introduction to some of the most popular Greek Christmas desserts: